briannorman/eli/README.md

 **Script doesn't update after changes**
 - Make sure you're reloading the page after making changes
-- Check that your JS file is saved
+- Check that your JS, HTML, CSS, or SCSS file is saved
-- Try clicking "Refresh Projects" in the extension popup
+- The minified file will automatically update when you save any project file

 **Script doesn't inject**
 - Make sure you've selected both a project and a variant from the dropdowns